A CIA Officer Visits Moscow, Returns With Mysterious, Crippling Headaches

 Medical mystery

-Ploymeropoulos is not alone.
+Polymeropoulos is not alone.

-Since 2016, more than 40 U.S. diplomats who worked at the U.S. Embassy in Havana, Cuba, and more than a dozen at U.S. consulates in China have complained of a range of symptoms that also include balance issues, ringing in their ears and memory loss.
+Since 2016, more than 40 U.S. diplomats who worked at the U.S. Embassy in Havana and more than a dozen at U.S. consulates in China have complained of a range of symptoms that also include balance issues, ringing in their ears and memory loss.
 More than a dozen Canadian diplomats who served in Cuba in 2017 reported similar symptoms.

 Polymeropoulos is the first to link his illness to Russia.
 He says a CIA colleague who traveled with him to Moscow in 2017 suffers similar ailments.
 In addition, several CIA officers working on Russia issues elsewhere in the world have also been afflicted, he said.
 Aside from Polymeropoulos, the others are still at the CIA and have not spoken out.